-Major: Medicine (MD) / PhD

-Degree Awarded: Doctor of Medicine (MD) and Doctor of Philosophy (PhD)

-Calendar Type: Semester Minimum Required Credits: 60.0

-Co-op Option: None

-Classification of Instructional Programs (CIP) code: 26.0102

-Standard Occupational Classification (SOC) code:
+Major: Medicine (MD) / PhD Degree Awarded: Doctor of Medicine (MD) and Doctor of Philosophy (PhD) Calendar Type: Semester Minimum Required Credits: 60.0 Co-op Option: None Classification of Instructional Programs (CIP) code: 26.0102 Standard Occupational Classification (SOC) code:

-About the Program

 The MD/PhD program allows students to integrate their medical education with intense research training by selecting a training mentor from one of the PhD programs.
-Once a research training mentor is selected, the student will be enrolled in the PhD program with which the mentor is academically affiliated.
-MD/PhD students learn the fundamental clinical aspects of medicine and receive advanced training in a specific field of research.
+Once a research training mentor is selected, the student will be enrolled in the mentor's academically affiliated PhD program.
+MD/ PhD students learn the fundamental clinical aspects of medicine and receive advanced training in a specific field of research.
 Physicians with extensive research training are uniquely positioned to advance medical care and to teach at the cutting edge of medical discovery.